xraypy/xrayweb/README.md

 # xrayweb
-Web interface for X-ray properties of the elements, using Python and Flask
+Web interface for X-ray properties of the elements, using https://github.com/xraypy/XrayDB, Python, Flask, and Plotly.

-This library provides a web interface to X-ray properties of the elements, including

-- physical properties
-- absorption edge energies
-- emission edge energies

-- attenuation coefficients

-In addition, this includes a form to calculate X-ray attenuation and scattering factors for materials and compounds given the chemical formula and density.
+For a live demo, see https://millenia.cars.aps.anl.gov/xraydb

 ## install